 The project will have several equity participants including both Principle Power and EDP.
 “Having EDP participating in the equity of our demonstration project serves as an affirmation of EDP’s desire to innovate within the wind sector,” said Principle Power’s CEO, Alla Weinstein.
 “As the fourth largest wind energy producer in the world, EDP continues to show their engagement and foresight in the development of offshore wind markets, enabling technology and global renewable energy production.”

 “Offshore wind is one of our key innovation priorities,” said Antonio Mexia, CEO of EDP, “The development of floating foundations for wind turbines is a pre-requisite to the development of offshore wind farms worldwide, as areas in which the sea bed is less than 50 m deep are scarce and fixed structures in deeper waters are economically not feasible.
 We believe the Windfloat may be the correct approach to deep-water offshore wind farms.”

 About Principle Power

-Principle Power, www.principlepowerinc.com, is a US technology developer based in Seattle, WA, focused on the offshore wind energy market.
-Principle Power's enabling product, a floating wind turbine support structure called the WindFloat, permits the siting of offshore wind turbines in water depths greater than 40m, thus exploiting the world's highest capacity wind resources.
-Offshore wind installations in these water depths have not been feasible, to date, due to economic and technological limitations.
-A 2MW prototype of the WindFloat is currently operating offshore of Portugal and is the first offshore wind turbine to be installed without the use of heavy lift equipment.
+Principle Power, www.principlepowerinc.com, is a technology developer focused on the offshore wind energy market.
+Principle Power’s enabling product, a floating wind turbine support structure called WindFloat, provides for siting of offshore wind turbines in water depths greater than 50m, thus exploiting the world’s highest capacity wind resources.
+Offshore wind installations in water depths of 50m and greater, to date, have not been feasible due to economic and technological limitations.

 For more information please contact: